 2. Slave Knight Gael

-Gael is yet another 3 phase boss, making him more difficult just for that reason.
-He’s widely considered to be a fun boss while being very difficult to beat.
-You will be able to stagger him quite easily with a heavy weapon, which makes it easier to land hits on him.
+Gael is yet another 3 phase boss, making him more difficult.
+He’s widely considered a fun boss while being very difficult to beat.
+You can easily stagger him with a heavy weapon, making it easier to land hits on him.